rakshitkandoria/SQL_PRACTICE/readme.md

 ### output:
 ![Screenshot 2025-01-11 175742](https://github.com/user-attachments/assets/9602a750-a2f4-4fc7-a7da-f7f7af9766c8)

-## Fifth : I practice questions taking these two tables and solve them:
+## Fifth : I practice questions by taking these two tables and solve them:

 ### Question 1.
 Find the Second Highest Salary